Serpenseth/SimpleEtherWallet/README.md

 It operates on the Ethereum mainnet, meaning that all ERC-20 tokens can be sent from/sent to SimpleEtherWallet.

 SimpleEtherWallet currently does **not** support connecting to dApps, but this could change in the future.
+SimpleEtherWallet currently does **not** support NFTs, but this could change in the future.

 *Benefits of using SimpleEtherWallet*:
 1. Non-custodial.
 You own your crypto assets.
 Your private key is stored on your device, and it is also encrypted.
 Your private key does not leave your device while using SimpleEtherWallet as well.